Learn about the benefits workers get in Alberta, including pay, leave, holidays, and other workplace supports.

 Workers’ Compensation

-Workers’ Compensation is a provincial/territorial insurance system that supports workers who are injured or become ill on the job.
+Workers’ Compensation is a provincial/territorial insurance system that supports workers who are injured or become ill as a result of their job.
 Employers must register with their local workers’ comp board and pay premiums based on industry and risk level.
+In most jurisdictions, employers pay 100% of workers’ compensation premiums with no employee contribution.

 Benefits include loss of earnings compensation, healthcare costs coverage, and return to work assistance.
-Employers must report workplace injuries within 3 days and manage employees’ safe return to suitable work.
-Certain industries, like financial services, are exempt from mandatory participation in some provinces.
+Employers are generally required to report workplace injuries and manage a safe and suitable return to work for the injured employee.

 Vacation Pay